Frequently Asked Questions

 What space and equipment is needed to host A Matter of Balance?

-The classroom should be ADA-accessible and have enough space for each participant to exercise and move around comfortably.
-The room should have chairs and tables, preferably set up in a U-shape, and a space to set up snacks.
-The materials needed include name tags, attendance sheet, pencils, markers, tape, flip chart and stand, TV with DVD player, participant workbooks, and healthful snacks for each session.
+For in-person A Matter of Balance Classes: The classroom should be ADA-accessible and have enough space for each participant to exercise and move around comfortably.
+The room should have sturdy chairs not on wheels and tables, preferably set up in a U-shape.
+It is helpful to have space to set up snacks and a resource table.
+The materials needed include name tags, attendance sheet, pencils, markers, tape, flip chart and stand, TV with DVD player, participant workbooks, and healthy snacks for each session.

 What is a Master Trainer?